hashicorp/serf/website/source/docs/agent/rpc.html.markdown

 Each query record has a `Type` to indicate what is being represented.
 This is one of `ack`, `response` or `done`.
-Once `done` is received the client should not expect any futher messages corresponding to that query.
+Once `done` is received the client should not expect any further messages corresponding to that query.

 ### respond